Showing posts with label African Violet. Show all posts

 African violets are reasonably simple to grow.
 They don't love lots of full sun and don't like deep shade, and don't cope with frosts, other than that there is not much to worry about with them.
 You would likely get better results by using expensive and specialised equipment, but I don't use anything special to grow them, and so far they are doing well.

 Special African violet pots with self watering wicks are strangely expensive.
-I have one plant growing in one of these, and it practically takes care of it self.
+I have one plant growing in one of these, and it practically takes care of itself.
 All my others are in regular small plastic plant pots.
 I keep considering buying some pots with wicks, perhaps one day I will do this as they really are a lot simpler to care for.

 Each year my African violets flower for most of the year.
 It is incredible how many months they will bloom.
 Winter is a little cold, and a bit dark, and I don't use heating or lighting and my plants don't flower well over winter for me.
 Grow lights and heat mats would certainly help, but they cost money to run, and anything electrical poses a fire risk, so I don't tend to use them.